 03 of 10

 The Hague not only bears the traces of its 900-year history, it's also a city where history is still made, thanks to its status as a hub for both Dutch politics and international law.
-With some of the best attractions and more diverse restaurants in the country, The Hague is one of my favorite major Dutch cities, at just a quick sprint from Amsterdam.
+With some of the best attractions and more diverse restaurants in the country, The Hague is just a quick sprint from Amsterdam.
 Don't miss the Mauritshuis and the Gemeentemuseum - two of the top museums in the country - for Dutch Masters and 20th-century art, respectively.

 04 of 10